mKeRix/room-assistant/docs/guide/upgrading.md

 In room-assistant 1.1.x we integrated the MQTT auto discovery feature.
 If you do not want to use this you do not need to change anything.

-If you do, please restructure the configuration of your room-assistant AND Home Assistant instances to support this feature.
+If you do, please restructure the configuration of your room-assistant AND Home Assistant Core instances to support this feature.

 **If you used the prometheus service:**